 A change in Supervisor may be made before the end of the semester's Course Registration Periods.

 1. Requirements NONE 2.
-Application Deadlines Application Periods are at the beginning of Apri l or at the end of September 3.
+Application Deadlines by March 20 or September 15 3.
 Application "Application for Change in Supervisor" submitted to the Academic Office 4.
-Notification of results late April or early October 5.
+Notification of results early April or early October 5.
 Contact Academic Office